trupples/adi-documentation/docs/linux/kuiper/sdcard/index.rst

       :width: 400px

 #.
 Double check that the **Device** location in the upper-right corner, matches
-   the SD Card drive location.
+   the SD card drive location.

    .. attention::

-      You DO NOT want to accidentally re-image your hard drive, so this step is critical to ensure you are flashing the SD Card and not anything else.
+      You DO NOT want to accidentally re-image your hard drive, so this step is critical to ensure you are flashing the SD card and not anything else.

 #.
-When you are ready to flash the SD Card, click on the "Write" button.
+When you are ready to flash the SD card, click on the "Write" button.
 #.
 Win32DiskImager will also alert you to make sure you want to write to this
    drive, acting as another failsafe so that you don't accidentally image the wrong drive.